Ecwid/ecwid-api-docs/includes/_storage.md

 birth_date: 18.11.1987 | birth_date: 07.02.1981 | ...
 sex: male | sex: female | ...

-This endpoint will be useful when your application is working via client-side only, i.e. makes changes to Ecwid storefront or you need to store some settings for your application's tab in Ecwid control panel.
-To operate with Ecwid Storage API in the storefront use [Ecwid Javascript API](#storefront-js-api) and to do the same in Ecwid control panel, use [Ecwid Javascript SDK](#ecwid-javascript-sdk).
+The application storage can be accessed either via REST API or client-side Javascript code.
+The latter will be especially useful for client-side applications workin with Ecwid storefront or Ecwid control panel.

+* To use the Storage API in the storefront, refer to the "EcwidApp.getAppPublicConfig" method in the [Ecwid Javascript API](#storefront-js-api).
+* To manage the storage from the application tab in Ecwid control panel, use [Ecwid Javascript SDK](#ecwid-javascript-sdk).

+The HTTP ednpoints below describe the storage REST API.

 <aside class="notice">
 Scope required: *update_store_profile*
 </aside>

 ## Get all storage data